Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 Common Causes of 18-Wheeler Accidents in Atlanta

-• Driver fatigue due to hour of service violation.
+• Driver fatigue due to the hour-of-service violation.
 Federal law limits truck drivers to 11 hours of driving within a 14-hour-on-duty window, followed by 10 consecutive hours off duty.
 Despite these rules, fatigued driving continues to be the leading cause of truck crashes.

 • Distracted driving.
 Truck drivers face the same distractions as everyone else, with cell phones, GPS devices, eating, and texting.
 But in an 80,000-pound vehicle, a split second of distraction changes lives.